giovannellilab/Geomosaic/docs/commands/workflow.md

 - __REQUIRED__
     - (`-s`) Specifiy the name of the Geomosaic config file, obtained with the `setup` command.
 - __OPTIONAL__
-    - (`-p <pipeline>`) With this flag, User can choose already pre-defined workflows.
-Currently, two pipeline are integrated: `glab` which contains most of the annotation in all the streams level, `just_mags` which concern to run the minimal modules to obtain the mags.
-Both pipeline are now though to run with `completeness` and `contamination` 50 and 10 respectively.
+    - (`-p <pipeline>`) With this flag, the user can choose already pre-defined workflows.
+Currently, two pipeline are integrated: `glab` which contains most of the annotation in all the stream levels, `just_mags` that allows to run the minimal modules to obtain the mags.
+Both pipelines are now though to run with `completeness` and `contamination` values of 50 and 10 respectively.
     - (`-m`) Module where to start creating the workflow (Default: pre_processing)
     - (`-t`) Threads to use (per sample)